 The name “Hussar” is a reference to a military unit comprised of highly mobile, lightly armed troops, basically what we now call “Light Calvary”, was first used by the Hungarians.
 I thought it made a good tie in with Zwack being a Hungarian liqueur.
 Another irrelevant fact is that the Canadian military still has a number of militia units that are called Hussar’s, including the 1st Hussars in London, Ontario (the city where I live).

-A bourbon sour can be great, if made properly.
+A bourbon sour can be great if made properly.
 The trick is to get the sweet / sour ratio right.
 This recipe comes out on the dry side, which is good.
-Once you go to far to the sweet side, the flavours don’t comingle as well as the dry side and it gets a little bit harsh.
+Once you go to far to the sweet side, the flavours don’t commingle as well as the dry side and it gets a little bit harsh.

 This isn’t a spectacular drink by any stretch of the imagination, but there is a combination waiting to happen between Bulleit Bourbon and Zwack.
 I just need to go back to the “drawing bar” and figure it out.